Public Bike Systems

 · Designed to maximize convenience for short utilitarian trips, with easy-to-use docking systems widely distributed around the city.

-· Integrated with overall Bicycle Improvement and Encouragement programs, suitable for new and inexperienced cyclists riding for utilitarian trips.
+· Integrated with overall Cycling Improvement and Encouragement programs, suitable for new and inexperienced cyclists riding for utilitarian trips.

 · Fees structured to encourage use for short trips (free or very inexpensive for the first 20 minutes).